Andy the Talking Hedgehog

-Andy the Talking Hedgehog is a 2018 American children's film.
+Andy the Talking Hedgehog is a 2018 American fantasy adventure film.
 The film stars Tara Reid, Dean Cain, and newcomer child actor Karina Martinez.
 It was directed by Joel Paul Reisig.

-Plot
+Premise

-Animals and plants, including the hedgehog Andy and an evil cat, are given the ability to talk after a fairy grants a girl a wish.
-Andy starts his journey as soon as he begins to speak.
-He travels far across the country and struggles to combat robbers with his teeth.
-The girls father (Dean Cain) helps and the journey continues.
+Animals and plants, including the hedgehog Andy and a cat, are given the ability to talk after a fairy grants a girl a wish.
+Local robbers try to capture her talking hedgehog; her father helps out in the situation.

 Production

 The film was directed by Joel Paul Reisig, whose other films include Arlo the Burping Pig, Rodeo Girl, Amanda and the Fox, and Horse Camp.
 It was released by Reisig's company Be Your Own Hollywood.
 The film's poster was first revealed on Twitter by Tara Reid.
 The poster included co-stars Dean Cain and Karina Martinez.
 Reid stated that she was not taking the film seriously and that the poster is bad.
 She also said that "it's going to be fun; it's a cute movie".